Global

 When adjusting

-the rice harvest area, we followed the following three principles: 1.
-Make the
+the rice harvest area, we followed the following three principles: (1) make the

-land in the suitable area (or there is no rice planted).
-Since it is impossible
+all the cultivated land in the suitable area (or there is no rice planted).

-to determine the irrigation ratio within the increase range, it is assumed that
+Since it is impossible to determine the irrigation ratio within the increase

-the irrigation ratio for all the increased areas is the same.
-Figure 2 showed
+range, it is assumed that the irrigation ratio for all the increased areas is the

-the process in detail.
+same.
+Figure 2 showed the process in detail.

 3.2.2 Exposure